 The ingredient list for french toast is really simple.
 You can make french toast without cinnamon, nutmeg, brown sugar, or vanilla, but each of those little additions makes a big difference in this french toast recipe!

-- eggs
+- Eggs

-- whole milk (or even heavy cream)
+- Whole milk (or even heavy cream)

-- cinnamon
+- Cinnamon

-- nutmeg
+- Nutmeg

-- brown sugar
+- Brown sugar

-- vanilla
+- Butter

-- butter
+- Bread

-How to Make French Toast
+How to make Homemade French Toast

-- Make the custard: In a shallow baking dish, like an 8x8" baking dish or a pie plate (affiliate link), whisk together the eggs, milk, vanilla, cinnamon, nutmeg, and brown sugar.
+- Make the custard: In a shallow baking dish, like an 8×8″ baking dish or a pie plate (affiliate link), whisk together the eggs, milk, vanilla, cinnamon, nutmeg, and brown sugar.
 Be sure to whisk really well!
 Nobody wants bits of fried egg around the edges of their french toast!

 - Heat the griddle or frying pan: Melt the butter on a griddle or in a large skillet over medium heat.
 You should hear the butter sizzling, but you don't want it to burn so be careful not to leave it too long.